eher90/NumTLib/README.md

 - Fraction Addition and Subtraction Using GCD and LCM

 **Note: This project is inspired based on the notes from my Number Theory course in my undergraduate studies as a math major and the book Number Theory: A Programmer's Guide by Mark Herkommer.
-Some of the features draw from both my notes and the book used but I also go further in adding different features to existing programs.**
+Some of the features draw from both my notes and the book used but I also go further in adding different features to existing functions and sections.**

 ## Documentation
 WIP